bwmp/MC/Server_Side/server_hosts.md

 [BirdFlop](https://www.birdflop.com/) : BirdFlop offers $2 per GB of ram hosting on a Ryzen 9 3900 (plans starting at 4GB), $3 per GB of ram  hosting on a
 Ryzen 9 3900XT (plans starting at 4GB), and $3 per GB of ram hosting on a Ryzen 9 5900x/5950x (plans starting at 8GB).
 Their locations are in Helsinki -
-Finland for the 3900 plan, New York City - USA for the 3900XT plan, and New York City - USA for the 5900/5950x plane.
+Finland for the 3900 plan, New York City - USA for the 3900XT plan, and New York City - USA for the 5900/5950x plan.
 They offer some of the best support
 I have ever seen, complete transparency, and cheap prices for quality products (sadly leading to quick sell out times and long wait lists).
 If you can get one of their servers I highly recommend you do it.